Cooperative Retriever and Ranker in Deep Recommenders: Experiments

-In order to verify the impact of the distillation loss (Equation~\ref{eq:kl_loss}) in Section~\ref{sec:distillation}, we compare with the following trivial approaches, which differ in the items selected for calculating the KL divergence.
+In order to verify the effect of the distillation loss (Equation~\ref{eq:kl_loss}) in Section~\ref{sec:distillation}, we compare CoRR with its variant by removing distillation loss when training the retriever (w/o KL in Table~\ref{tab:kl_loss}).
+We consider the recommendation performance of the retriever (the Retriever column) and the two-stage framework (the CoRR column) in this case.
+The results are shown in Table~\ref{tab:kl_loss}.